Direct observation of multiple conduction-band minima in high-performance thermoelectric SnSe

-The photoinduced band gap collapse in SnSe resembles that observed in Ta$_2$NiSe$_5$ \cite{Okazaki2018}.
-Ta$_2$NiSe$_5$ is considered to be a candidate of excitonic insulator \cite{Wakisaka2009,Wakisaka2012, Seki2014,Lu2017_TNS,Mor2017}.
+Around 40 fs after the pump pulse arrival in the $\gamma$ band cut, there are residual signals within the band gap ranging from the Fermi level to 1.0 eV (see Fig.\ 2).
+On the other hand, around 500 fs after the pump pulse arrival, the in-gap spectral weight is completely suppressed.
+The photoinduced spectral weight below the conduction band bottom resembles that observed in Ta$_2$NiSe$_5$ \cite{Okazaki2018}, which is considered to be a candidate of excitonic insulator \cite{Wakisaka2009,Wakisaka2012, Seki2014,Lu2017_TNS,Mor2017}.
 In the photoinduced gap collapse of Ta$_2$NiSe$_5$, the photoexcited carriers screen the Coulomb interaction between the valence band hole and the conduction band electron which provides the insulating ground state.
-A similar mechanism is proposed for another excitonic insulator candidate TiSe$_2$ \cite{Rohwer2011}.
-As for SnSe, the photoinduced band gap collapse may indicate electron-hole correlation effect on the formation of its band gap.
+A similar mechanism is proposed for another excitonic insulator candidate TiSe$_2$.\cite{Rohwer2011} As for SnSe, the photoinduced in-gap state may indicate electron-hole correlation effect on the formation of its band gap.
 However, there is no indication of excitonic instability in SnSe.
-Here, we speculate that the strong Sn 5$s$,$p$-Se 4$p$ hybridization with the lone pairs formation \cite{Li2015} is destroyed by the photoexcited carriers.
-If the Sn 5$s$,$p$-Se 4$p$ hybridization is weakened and the chemical bonds in the Sn-Se polyhedral are suppressed, then the band gap is expected to be reduced or collapsed.
-For example, in the Cmcm phase with stacked rocksalt layers, the magnitude of the band gap is predicted to be 0.464 eV while it is 0.829 eV in the Pnma phase with strong distortion due to lone pairs in the GW calculations \cite{Shi2015}.
+Here, we speculate that the strong Sn 5$s,p$-Se 4$p$ hybridization with the lone pairs formation \cite{Li2015} is destroyed by the photoexcited carriers.
+If the Sn 5$s,p$-Se 4$p$ hybridization is weakened and the chemical bonds in the Sn-Se polyhedral are suppressed, then the band gap is expected to be reduced or collapsed.
+For example, in the GW calculation for the $Cmcm$ phase with stacked rocksalt layers (without the distortion by the lone pairs), the magnitude of the band gap is predicted to be 0.464 eV \cite{Shi2015}.
+On the other hand, it is calculated to be 0.829 eV for the $Pnma$ phase with the distortion due to the lone pairs \cite{Shi2015}.
+Therefore, it can be deduced that the residual spectral weight in the band gap is associated with the photoinduced suppression of the lone pairs.